Projection-welding:

 Equipment

-Equipment consists in a modified resistance welding machine provided with fast follow up head of low inertia capable of exerting a constant force.
+Equipment consists in modified resistance welding machines provided with fast follow up head of low inertia capable of exerting a constant force.

 Applications